 The Texas Public Information Act gives the public the right to request access to government information.
 The Act is triggered when a person submits a written request to a governmental body.
 The request must ask for records or information already in existence.

-The Office of the City Secretary enhances communication between the City of Humble and its citizens by being the point of contact in responding to Public Information Requests.
+The City Secretary’s Office enhances communication between the City of Humble and its citizens by being the point of contact in responding to Public Information Requests.
 To promote transparency and provide excellent customer service, many documents that are frequently requested are regularly posted on our website.

 We encourage you to explore our website to find the documents you are requesting.
 This is the fastest way to access your documents, and it will save you time, as you may choose to view and print the documents you need.